ads8046/webcheckers/docs/DesignDoc.md

 ![The WebCheckers Domain Model](domain-model.png)

-> _Provide a high-level overview of the domain for this application.
-You
-> can discuss the more important domain entities and their relationship
-> to each other._
+ Provide a high-level overview of the domain for this application.
+You can discuss the more important domain entities and their relationship to each other.
+Major domain entities include things like the board and player as well as the relationships those entities have to other entities, such as the board containing the game pieces and players making moves.

 ## Architecture and Design